Local and global well-posedness for a quadratic Schr\"odinger system on spheres and Zoll manifolds: Introduction

-where $v = v(t, x)$ and $u = u(t, x)$ are complex functions, $M$ is a compact Riemannian manifold of dimension $d \geq 2$ and $\Delta_{g}$ denotes the Laplace-Beltrami operator.
-The system of equations \eqref{SHGS} appears in the study of non-linear optics, more specifically in studies related to the second harmonic generation (SHG) of type $I$, also known as \textit{Frequency Doubling}, which is a nonlinear optical process discovered in the early 1960s (see \cite{ZHAOSHI}).
-At that time, thanks to the invention of lasers, scientists and physicists have obtained a powerful source of coherent light, so that many of the non-linear optical effects, such as SHG, were demonstrated.
+The system of equations \eqref{SHGS} appears in the study of non-linear optics, more specifically in studies related to the second harmonic generation (SHG) of type $I$, also known as \textit{Frequency Doubling}, which is a nonlinear optical process discovered in the early 1960s.
+At that time, thanks to the invention of lasers, physicists have obtained a powerful source of coherent light, so that many of the non-linear optical effects, such as SHG, were demonstrated (see \cite{ZHAOSHI}).
 The functions $v$ and $u$ represent, respectively, the amplitudes of the envelopes of the first and second harmonics of an optical wave.
+For mathematical derivation of similar quadratic models posed on the whole space $\R^n$ and a detailed study of the associated Cauchy problems, we refer to the recent work \cite{CMS2016}.
 The SHG system \eqref{SHGS} posed on Riemannian manifold $M$ with the non-Euclidean metric $g$ describes the interaction of these harmonics in a medium in which the optical index is variable.
 In the system \eqref{SHGS}, there are four combinations of signs $(\pm, \pm)$ which are determined by the signs of dispersions/diffractions (temporal/spatial cases respectively).
 The constant $\sigma > 0 $ measures the dispersion/diffraction rates and plays an important role in the local and global theory.
-In the case of the system \eqref{SHGS} we observe that in order to establish the local theory it is necessary that $\sigma$ assume fractional values which is a contrast with the necessary assumption in the one-dimensional case.
+We observe that in order to establish the local well-posedness theory for \eqref{SHGS} it is necessary that $\sigma$ assumes fractional values which is a contrast with the necessary assumption in the one-dimensional case.
 The parameter $\alpha > 0$ is dimensionless, and in the one-dimensional physical model one needs to have $0 < \alpha < 1 $ (see \cite{YCM1999}).

-If one considers $\epsilon_{1} = \pm 1 = \epsilon_{2}$, for sufficiently regular solutions, the following quantities
+If one considers $\epsilon_{j} \in \{ 1, -1 \}$, $j = 1, 2$, for sufficiently regular solutions, the following quantities

 and

 where $\Ree$ denotes the real part, are conserved.
 The quantities in \eqref{MASS1} and \eqref{ENERGY2} represent respectively the mass and energy of the system \eqref{SHGS}.

 For simplicity of exposition we consider the combination $(+, +)$ of signs and use the notation $\Delta$ to represent $\Delta_g$ throughout this work.
 The study of the Schr\"odinger equations with quadratic non-linearities has attracted attention of several mathematicians over the past decades, see for instance \cite{TB2006,KPV96,LH2014} and references therein.
 As far as we know, in the literature, the system \eqref{SHGS} has been studied considering $M = \mathbb{R}^{d}$, $(1 \leq d \leq 5)$ in \cite{ZHAOSHI} where the focus is on the variational questions, and $ M = \mathbb {T} $ in \cite {AL2007} where the focus is on the local well-posedness issues for $(u_0, v_0) \in H^{s}(\mathbb{T})\times H^{s}(\mathbb{T})$.
 More precisely, in \cite {AL2007} the local well-posedness results are obtained for given data with regularity $ s \geq 0 $ if $1 / \sigma > 0$ and $ s > -1/2 $ if $ 1 / \sigma \neq 1 $.
 In addition, the authors in \cite{AL2007} used mass conservation \eqref{MASS1} and proved global well-posedness for $ s \geq 0 $.
 Also, we can cite \cite{HLO2011} where the questions about scattering theory in $ \R^d, d \geq 3 $ are addressed for a similar system to \eqref {SHGS}, and \cite {HOT2013} where a study of well-posedness and blow-up is performed.